tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * We can make these secure by using a library called `SafeMath` from OpenZeppelin.

 First, show students how a contract is vulnerable to rewarding infinite tokens via an `integer underflow` exploit.
-Here's an example in-action:
+Here's an example:

 ![Hacked Balance GIF](Images/hacked_balance.gif)